 Therefore we must pay much closer attention to what we have heard, lest we drift away from it.
 For since the message declared by angels proved to be reliable, and every transgression or disobedience received a just retribution, how shall we escape if we neglect such a great salvation?

-I know there are many sincere followers of Christ who passionately reject any idea of a true believer possessing the freedom or ability to walk away from the Lord in unbelief.
-I respect their position, but as I study the Word of God, I cannot embrace it because of these repeated warnings by the New Testament authors about doing that very thing.
+I understand there are many sincere followers of Christ who passionately reject any idea of a true believer walking away from the Lord in unbelief.
+I respect their position, but as I study the Word of God, I cannot embrace it because of these repeated warnings by New Testament authors about doing that very thing.
 As a Bible teacher, I feel it is my responsibility to respectfully communicate the message of God's Word without bias or partiality.
-Although it seems impossible to think about someone being saved and later being unsaved, each and every believer must ultimately allow the Word to be the final word concerning what they believe about this issue.
+Although it seems impossible to imagine someone being saved and later being unsaved, each and every believer must ultimately allow the Word to be the final word concerning what they believe about this issue.